aws-samples/shopfloor-connectivity/docs/adapters/opcda.md

 ---
 ### SourceReadingMode
-Mode for reading values from OPCDA server.
+- Defines the data collection process from the OPC DA server, offering two modes: "Subscription" and "Polling."

-- "Subscription": connector will create a subscription and will monitor the items configured in the channels for the source.
-When reading from the adapter in this mode, only items that have been changed in the schedule interval period will be returned, except for the initial read that will return all monitored items.
+  **Subscription Mode:** In this mode, the connector establishes a subscription to monitor changes in the configured items in the source channels.
+Upon reading from the adapter, only items that have been modified within the specified schedule interval period are returned.
+The initial read returns all monitored items.

-- "Polling", the connector will batch-read all items configured in the channels for the source with the interval defined in the schedule.
+  **Polling Mode:** In this mode, the connector performs batch-reading of all items configured in the source channels at the interval defined in the schedule.

 **Type**: String